strata-io/strata-service-extension-examples/amazon-verfied-permissions/README.md

 * **OAuth Client ID** - Enter the client ID of the Maverics application registered in the Amazon Cognito user pool.
 * **OAuth Client Secret** - Enter the client secret of the Maverics application registered in the Amazon Cognito user pool.

-## Create the Amazon Verified Permissions policy
+## Create the Amazon Verified Permissions policy and IAM user

 For the next step in modernization, we'll add Amazon Verified Permissions to your identity fabric for authorization.
-In these steps, we'll create an Amazon Verified Permissions policy in Cedar.
+In these steps, we'll create an Amazon Verified Permissions policy in Cedar, as well as an IAM user to access the policy.

 ![Amazon Verified Permissions policy](images/verified-permissions-policy.png)

-1. First, go to Amazon Verified Permissions within your AWS console.
+1. First, go to **Amazon Verified Permissions** within your AWS console.
 2. Create a policy using the [Cedar policy language](https://www.cedarpolicy.com/en/tutorial).
 (Links to the Amazon Verified Permissions docs available soon)
 3. Use the policy available below.
 This policy permits view and create access to the root resource on your application.
-4. Replace the `User` value with the email address of your test user in your Cognito user pool.
+4. Replace the `User` value below with the email address of your test user in your Cognito user pool.

 ```
 permit (